Tipoca/repr/README.md

 **TODO**

+- Is there such as selective/projective mul to concatenate only one side of And?
 - Representation of the four units, or do we need them?
 (Decidability is affecting)
   - 1	as Seq::empty()
   - ⊤ as Inf(Interval::full())